bipinKrishnan/ml-recipe-book/_ner_chapter.md

 ### Training the model

 As our dataloaders are in place, let's discuss the steps to train our model.
-The steps are almost similar to the normal training loop that we use for training other models with pytorch.

-First we will write the code to create the model and optimizer for our training:
+First we will create the model and optimizer for our training:

 ```python
 import torch